 Oral appliances are devices worn in the mouth to treat sleep apnea.
 They work by repositioning the lower jaw and tongue to keep the airway open during sleep.
 These appliances are custom-fitted by a dentist or orthodontist and are a popular alternative to CPAP therapy for mild to moderate obstructive sleep apnea .

-- Medical Necessity: The device must be prescribed as part of a treatment plan for obstructive sleep apnea.
+- Medically Necessary: A device must be prescribed as part of a sleep apnea treatment plan.

-- FDA Approval: The oral appliance must be FDA-approved for the treatment of sleep apnea.
+- FDA Approval: The oral appliance must have FDA approval specifically for sleep apnea treatment.

 How Do You Get an Oral Appliance for Sleep Apnea?